Hair Loss NYC

 Tinea Capitis

 A superficial fungal infection of the skin, scalp, or eyebrows causes Tinea Capitis.
 The infection, also called scalp ringworm, typically attacks the hair follicles of the scalp.
-Initial symptoms may be dry, pruritic, red scaling patches which appear almost like dandruff.
+Initial symptoms may be dry, pruritic, red scaling patches that appear almost like dandruff.
 Over time, the hairs are broken off at the scalp surface, leaving you with smooth areas of hair loss.
 A typical pattern of hair loss is in a “moth-eaten” distribution.
 Over time, if left untreated, hair loss progresses, and a kerion can develop.

-Children who are affected may develop sores or blisters which ooze on the scalp and even develop fever and associated swelling of the lymph glands.
+Children who are affected may develop sores or blisters that ooze on the scalp and even develop fever and associated swelling of the lymph glands.
 A kerion can develop, which is an extremely inflamed mass and appears as an abscess.
 Tinea Capitis must be identified rapidly to prevent the spread of this fungal infection.
 A fungus culture of the hair and its root can provide the correct identification of the fungus.
 Oral and topical fungal medicines are needed to remediate this contagious condition.
 Tinea Capitis is more common in younger children than adults and needs prompt medical diagnosis and treatment.

 PRP treatment, 2 months before and after